 As an average settlement amount, this number represents a statistical average payout for motorcycle accident cases.
-This means settlements may be higher or lower than the average.
-When considering an appropriate settlement amount, there are many unique factors for a case.
-As a result, there are many factors that can impact how much a motorcycle accident case is worth.
+This means that settlements may be higher or lower than this number, since it is only an average.
+When considering an appropriate settlement amount, a case will have many unique factors in play.
+As a result, there are many variables that can impact how much a motorcycle accident case is ultimately worth.

-Note: Cases used to calculate the average settlement value above for motorcycle accidents only include settlements and trials where the claimant was operating a motorcycle at the time of the accident.
+Note: Cases used to calculate the average settlement for motorcycle accidents only include settlements and trials where the claimant was operating a motorcycle at the time of the accident.

 Motorcycle accident settlement amounts largely depend on supporting evidence, facts, and other circumstances regarding the case.
-The value of motorcycle accident is strongly impacted by the following considerations:
+The overall value of a motorcycle accident is strongly affected by the following considerations:

 - Damages – Generally, motorcycle accidents that result in higher damages are more likely to have larger settlement values.
 This includes injuries, medical treatment, and lost wages.

 - Insurance coverage – Many states have insurance coverage requirements, which is usually $25,000 / person and $50,000 / accident.
-This is the minimum liability coverage requirement in several states including Kansas, Illinois, and Missouri.
+This is the minimum liability coverage requirement in several states, including Kansas, Illinois, and Missouri.
 Many states also require uninsured motorist coverage if an accident occurs with a driver who is uninsured.
 In Kansas, Illinois, and Missouri, the minimum requirement for uninsured motorist coverage is also $25,000 / person and $50,000 / accident.
-The insurance policies and insurance providers have a large impact on the motorcycle accident settlement process and the final settlement amount.
+Insurance policies and providers have a large impact on the motorcycle accident settlement process and the final settlement amount.

-- Liability – If an accident happens in Missouri, the insurance company of the at-fault driver is responsible for covering damages including medical bills, property damage, and any injuries that result from the car accident.
-In some cases, it’s easy to prove who’s at-fault, while other cases may result in partial liability, a feature of comparative negligence that allows claimants to pursue compensation from defendants in accordance with defendants’ role in the accident.
+- Liability – If an accident happens in Missouri, the insurance company of the at-fault driver is responsible for covering damages, including medical bills, property damage, and any injuries that result from the car accident.
+In some cases, it’s easy to prove who’s at-fault However, other cases may result in partial liability, which is a feature of comparative negligence that allows claimants to pursue compensation from defendants in accordance with defendants’ role in the accident.
 When a car accident fails to suggest a clear at-fault party, a claim may proceed to court or trial.

-- Injury severity – The payout of motorcycle accident settlements are also highly influenced by the severity of injuries that resulted from the accident.
-For example, a motorcycle accident that resulted in a serious injury (such as a brain or spinal cord injury) is more likely to have a higher settlement amount when compared to a case with a recoverable injury such as a broken bone or lacerations.
-A motorcycle accident injury such as those that are serious, life-threatening, and non-recoverable justifies a higher payout than the typical motorcycle settlement amount where only minor injuries occurred.
-This is due to pain and suffering claims in addition to greater medical expenses.
+- Injury severity – The payout of motorcycle accident settlements is also highly influenced by the severity of injuries that resulted from the accident.
+For example, a motorcycle accident that resulted in serious physical harm such as a brain or spinal cord trauma, is more likely to have a higher settlement amount than a case with a recoverable injury, such as a broken bone or lacerations.
+A motorcycle accident injury that is serious, life-threatening, and/or non-recoverable justifies a higher payout than the typical motorcycle settlement amount, where only minor injuries occurred.
+This is due to pain and suffering claims, as well as greater medical expenses.

-- State laws – Many states have varying laws regarding minimum insurance coverage, traffic laws, and governing state laws for how fault affects a motorcycle accident claim.
-A personal injury lawyer can help you determine how state laws may affect your claim, and determine the best steps for proceeding with your motorcycle accident case.
+- State laws – Many states vary in how minimum insurance coverage, traffic laws, helmet laws, and governing state laws for fault affect a motorcycle accident claim.
+A personal injury lawyer can help you determine how state laws may affect your claim, and can also assist with deciding the best steps for proceeding with your motorcycle accident case.

 - Financial loss – When determining the payout of a motorcycle accident settlement, financial loss is another factor that can impact the settlement amount.
 Financial loss can include vehicle damage, medical expenses, pain and suffering, and any lost wages that might occur due to being unable to work.